Predicting Chicago Bears' Stat Leaders in 2017

 Here's another spot where consistency is a budding trend.

-Pace went out of his way to rebuild the linebacking corps. over the past two years and has Jerrell Freeman and Danny Trevathan leading the way.
-Freeman was a monster last year with 110 total tackles despite missing four games, so he'll lead the way again.
+Pace went out of his way to rebuild the linebacking corps over the past two years and has Jerrell Freeman and Danny Trevathan leading the way.
+The former was a monster last year with 110 total tackles despite missing four games, so he'll lead the way again.

-More interesting is what comes after Freman.
-Trevathan should, but like last year, he might see the totals split with Nick Kwiatkoski thanks to injury.
+More interesting is what comes after Freeman.
+Trevathan should, but like last year he might see the totals split with Nick Kwiatkoski thanks to injury.

 Based on a quote from defensive coordinator Vic Fangio, Trevathan might not be ready to go for camp thanks to injury.

 "That's in question, whether he’ll be ready at that point," Fangio said, according to the Chicago Sun Times' Patrick Finley.